Bearer/bearer/docs/guides/gitlab.md

 For more ways to use Bearer, check out the different [report types](/explanations/reports/), [available rules](/reference/rules/), [supported data types](/reference/datatypes/).

 Have a question or need help?
-Join our [Discord community](https://discord.gg/eaHZBJUXRF) or [open an issue on GitHub](https://github.com/Bearer/bearer/issues).
+Please [open an issue on GitHub](https://github.com/Bearer/bearer/issues).